thombashi/pytest-md-report/README.rst

                             with PYTEST_MD_REPORT environment variable.
       --md-report-verbose=VERBOSITY_LEVEL
-                            verbosity level for pytest-md-report. if not set, using verbosity level of pytest. defaults to 0. you can also specify the value with PYTEST_MD_REPORT_VERBOSE
+                            verbosity level for pytest-md-report. if not set, using verbosity level of pytest.
+                            defaults to 0.
-                            environment variable.
+                            you can also specify the value with PYTEST_MD_REPORT_VERBOSE environment variable.
       --md-report-color={auto,text,never}
-                            auto: display colored (text and background) reports by using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: display report without color. defaults to 'auto'. you can also specify the value with PYTEST_MD_REPORT_COLOR
+                            auto: display colored (text and background) reports by using ANSI escape codes.
+                            text: display colored (text) reports by using ANSI escape codes.
+                            never: display report without color.
+                            defaults to 'auto'.
-                            environment variable.
+                            you can also specify the value with PYTEST_MD_REPORT_COLOR environment variable.
       --md-report-margin=MARGIN
-                            margin size for each cells. defaults to 1. you can also specify the value with PYTEST_MD_REPORT_MARGIN
+                            margin size for each cells.
+                            defaults to 1.
+                            you can also specify the value with PYTEST_MD_REPORT_MARGIN environment variable.
-                            environment variable.
       --md-report-zeros={number,empty}
-                            rendering method for results of zero values. number: render as a digit number (0). empty: not rendering. defaults to number. you can also specify the value with PYTEST_MD_REPORT_ZEROS environment variable.
+                            rendering method for results of zero values.
+                            number: render as a digit number (0).
+                            empty: not rendering.
+                            defaults to number. defaults to empty when execution in ci.
+                            you can also specify the value with PYTEST_MD_REPORT_ZEROS environment variable.
       --md-report-success-color=MD_REPORT_SUCCESS_COLOR
-                            text color of succeeded results. specify a color name (one of the black/red/green/yellow/blue/magenta/cyan/whi
+                            text color of succeeded results.
+                            specify a color name (one of the black/red/green/yellow/ blue/magenta/cyan/white/lightblack/lightred/lightgreen/l
-                            te/lightblack/lightred/lightgreen/lightyellow/lightblue/
+                            ightyellow/lightblue/lightmagenta/lightcyan/lightwhite)
-                            lightmagenta/lightcyan/lightwhite) or a coor code (e.g.
+                            or a coor code (e.g. #ff1020).
-                            #ff1020). defaults to light_green. you can also specify
+                            defaults to light_green.
-                            the value with PYTEST_MD_REPORT_SUCCESS_COLOR
+                            you can also specify the value with PYTEST_MD_REPORT_SUCCESS_COLOR environment variable.
-                            environment variable.
       --md-report-skip-color=MD_REPORT_SKIP_COLOR
-                            text color of skipped results. specify a color name (one of the black/red/green/yellow/blue/magenta/cyan/white/li
+                            text color of skipped results.
+                            specify a color name (one of the black/red/green/yellow/ blue/magenta/cyan/white/lightblack/lightred/lightgreen/l
-                            ghtblack/lightred/lightgreen/lightyellow/lightblue/light
+                            ightyellow/lightblue/lightmagenta/lightcyan/lightwhite)
-                            magenta/lightcyan/lightwhite) or a coor code (e.g.
+                            or a coor code (e.g. #ff1020).
-                            #ff1020). defaults to light_yellow. you can also specify
+                            defaults to light_yellow.
-                            the value with PYTEST_MD_REPORT_SKIP_COLOR environment
+                            you can also specify the value with PYTEST_MD_REPORT_SKIP_COLOR environment variable.
-                            variable.
       --md-report-error-color=MD_REPORT_ERROR_COLOR
-                            text color of failed results. specify a color name (one of the black/red/green/yellow/blue/magenta/cyan/white/li
+                            text color of failed results.
+                            specify a color name (one of the black/red/green/yellow/ blue/magenta/cyan/white/lightblack/lightred/lightgreen/l
-                            ghtblack/lightred/lightgreen/lightyellow/lightblue/light
+                            ightyellow/lightblue/lightmagenta/lightcyan/lightwhite)
-                            magenta/lightcyan/lightwhite) or a coor code (e.g.
+                            or a coor code (e.g. #ff1020).
-                            #ff1020). defaults to light_red. you can also specify
+                            defaults to light_red.
-                            the value with PYTEST_MD_REPORT_ERROR_COLOR environment
+                            you can also specify the value with PYTEST_MD_REPORT_ERROR_COLOR environment variable.
-                            variable.

 ini-options
 --------------------------------------------